Skip to main content

 “PrEP” stands for Pre-Exposure Prophylaxis.
 The word “prophylaxis” means to prevent or control the spread of an infection or disease.
 Pre-exposure prophylaxis is the use of antiretroviral (ARV) medication by HIV-negative individuals at high risk of HIV infection to reduce their risk.

-Pre-exposure prophylaxis (or PrEP) is a way for people who do not have HIV but who are at very high risk of getting HIV to prevent HIV infection by taking a pill every day.
+Pre-exposure prophylaxis (or PrEP) is a way for people who do not have HIV but who are at very high risk of getting HIV to prevent HIV infection by taking a pill every day or a shot every two months.
 When someone is exposed to HIV through sex or injection drug use, these medicines can work to keep the virus from establishing a permanent infection.

 As of December 2019, all major health insurance companies and state-provided insurance in CT will cover PrEP medication at no cost.
 However, depending on your plan, you may be responsible for co-pays, co-insurance, and/or deductibles.
 A number of resources are available to help with these costs and can reduce or even eliminate what you pay out of pocket.

-Many of the medical providers listed on the medical providers listed in the DPH PrEP Provider List below will be able to offer assistance in signing up for health insurance and applying for payment assistance programs.
-If a site convenient to you cannot offer you such assistance, or you have other questions about whether PrEP may be right for you, please contact Luis Diaz at the CT Department of Public Health @ 860-509-7418 or [email protected].
+Many of our partners can assist you with enrolling in health insurance and applying for payment assistance programs, if needed.
+If a convenient location is unable to provide this support, or if you have any questions about whether PrEP is right for you, please contact Mitchell Namias at the Connecticut Department of Public Health at 860-509-7718 or [email protected].